Weyerhaeuser Company (WY) upgraded Issued by Wall Street Gurus

-Weyerhaeuser Company (NYSE:WY) went down by -0.17% from its latest closing price compared to the recent 1-year high of $42.86.
-The company’s stock price has collected 2.04% of gains in the last five trading sessions.
+Weyerhaeuser Company (NYSE:WY) went down by -1.92% from its latest closing price compared to the recent 1-year high of $42.86.
+The company’s stock price has collected -11.24% of loss in the last five trading sessions.
 MarketWatch.com reported on 02/26/22 that Not enough babies?
 EV battery shortage?
 Dwindling water?
 There are ‘scarcity’ stock plays for all of it

 Is It Worth Investing in Weyerhaeuser Company (NYSE :WY) Right Now?